Staincliffe CE Junior School

 Teachers - Miss Parkes (6P), Miss Eatwell (6E), Mr Jones (6J)

-Teaching Assistants - Mrs Ali, Mrs Sadiq, Mrs Latif (maternity leave) and Miss Bibi
+Teaching Assistants - Mrs Ali, Mrs Sadiq, Mrs Latif (maternity leave), Miss Bibi and Mrs R Ravat

-Below is the AUTUMN TERM overview - this covers everything that your child will be working on throughout the autumn term in Year 6.
+Below is the SPRING TERM overview - this covers everything that your child will be working on throughout the spring term in Year 6.

 For the full year overview of all subjects covered across this year group, please click on the Long Term Plan link below: